 Lunar Flicks provides the inflatable screen and the digital projectors to screen the film.

 Released last year, “Captain America: The First Avenger” features Chris Evans as the title character, a patriotic crusader unleashed against the Nazis — and super-villain Red Skull — in World War II.
-Tommy Lee Jones stars as a gruff colonel; Hayley Atwell is Peggy Carter, Captain America’s love interest.

 The film runs for 124 minutes, so attendees should bring a blanket or lawn chair to remain comfortable during the event.
 Organizers also plan to sell concessions during the film.